bikegirl/academic-kickstart/content/home/gallery/index.md

 [[gallery_item]]
   album = "gallery"
   image = "pepinofields.jpg"
-  caption = "When we first came to the United States.
-Migrant work in Michigan, me and my mom picking pepinos."
+  caption = "When we first came to the lovely United States.
+Migrant work in Michigan, me and my mom picking pepinos.
+This is where the pursuit of happiness all began..."
 [[gallery_item]]
   album = "gallery"
   image = "grandma_fields.jpg"
-  caption = "Mi Abuelita Maria Del Carmen Flores working in the Fields."
+  caption = "When we first came to the lovely United States.
+Mi Abuelita Maria Del Carmen Flores working in the Fields."
 [[gallery_item]]
   album = "gallery"
   image = "wirehanger.jpg"